akaszynski/keepa/README.rst

 Requirements
 ------------
-Module is compatible with Python 2 and 3. keepa requires:
+Module is compatible with Python >= 3.5 . keepa requires:

  - ``numpy``
  - ``requests``